HELVE/GO_ROGUE_MANUAL/README.md

 Sometimes things like these are necessary to break through the fog.
 Order and chaos both have their function.

+10 years for your skill.
+10 years for your voice.

 Chapters:
 - Go into chaos to create your own order.
 - Staticity vs Creativity / War of Novelty